AlfioEmanueleFresta/practical-xss/worksheet.rst

    is known **XSS**, or Cross-site scripting.

-The comments section of the website is vulnerable to XSS but this time the content of the comments is saved to the database, therefore this application is vulnerable to *permanent XSS attacks*, which can be vary dangerous.
+The comments section of the website is vulnerable to XSS but this time the content of the comments is persisted to the database, therefore this application is vulnerable to *permanent XSS attacks*, which can be vary dangerous.